 If the trajectories all have the same set of times, the time auxiliary coordinate variable could be one-dimensional time(obs), or replaced by a one-dimensional coordinate variable time(time), where the size of the time dimension is now equal to the number of elements of each trajectory.
 In the latter case, listing the time coordinate variable in the coordinates attribute is optional.

 H.4.2.
 Single trajectory

-When a single trajectory is stored in the data variable, there is no need for the trajectory dimension dimancional This is a special case of the multidimensional
+When a single trajectory is stored in the data variable, there is no need for the trajectory dimension and the arrays are one-dimensional.
+This is a special case of the multidimensional array representation.